modal-labs/gpu-glossary/gpu-glossary/device-software/parallel-thread-execution.md

-In the case of NVIDIA GPUs, PTX is forward-compatible: GPUs with a matching or higher [compute capability](/gpu-glossary/device-software/compute-capability) version will be able to run the program, thanks to this mechanisn of JIT compilation.
+In the case of NVIDIA GPUs, PTX is forward-compatible: GPUs with a matching or higher [compute capability](/gpu-glossary/device-software/compute-capability) version will be able to run the program, thanks to this mechanism of JIT compilation.

 Some exemplary PTX: